 Discuss.
 "Which of the two men will God accept?"
-(Good answer: The one who repented.)
 "What is repentance?"
-(Good answer: choosing to leave one's bad ways.)
 "What is the importance of baptizing those who repent?"
-(Good answer: baptism is the Bible's way of confirming folk's repentance and faith.)

 After seven minutes, have each elder report one point at a time, till all their points are made.
 Underscore any of these points from those texts: